Bartapapa/legend/docs/_posts/Spells/2023-08-18-raise-dead.md

   Undead typically have reduced stats compared to their living form.
 Undead of 5 HD or less are nearly mindless.
 If you die while undead are under your control, the spell's duration expires, or you try to end the spell, there is a [HD]-in-10 chance the undead remains active.
 Otherwise, it collapses.

   Instead of letting the spell expire, you can keep the [dice] you spent on the spell invested.
 The spell's duration becomes permanent as long as those [dice] remain invested.
 Alternatively, if you spend 4 [dice] to raise a 1 or 2 HD creature, the spell's duration becomes permanent and no [dice] need to be invested.
 Creatures may retain some special abilities they had in life.

+  <b>Recharge:</b> dig it deep into the dirt near a graveyard, and wait a night.
+One of the corpses in the graveyard will be holding this book next time it is found.

 <small>From Skerple's [Necromancer](https://coinsandscrolls.blogspot.com/2017/11/osr-necromancers.html).</small>